-We would recommend you first discuss the matter in person with an Advisor in the Student Engagement, Wellbeing and Success Division (ask at Reception) or email email@example.com.
+We would recommend you first discuss the matter in person with an Advisor in the Centre for Student Engagement, Wellbeing and Success or email email@example.com.
 After this, you would need to complete the Suspension and Deferral Application Form and submit this to us via the SSP.

 5. 'I have decided that the course is not for me and I am sure that I want to leave and not come back.
 What should I do?'

-We will, of course, respect your wishes, but first, please do come in and have a quick chat with an Advisor in the Student Engagement, Wellbeing and Success Division (ask at Reception).
-There could be another way for you to consider and of course, there could be financial implications.
+We will, of course, respect your wishes, but first, please do come in and have a quick chat with an Advisor in the Centre for Student Engagement, Wellbeing and Success.
+There could be another way for you to consider and of course, there could be financial or other implications.
 It is very important that a Withdrawal Form is completed and submitted to us, so it is very clear to both LSBM and yourself of the date that you left us and the reason(s) for this.
 This needs to be submitted via the SSP or by email to firstname.lastname@example.org

 6. 'I have started my course but actually now think I should have chosen a different course.
 Can I change?'